The way that we think about grief will have a direct impact on the way we care for those who are grieving.

 Some private times of grief will be a part of every grief process, but according to research, sharing our grief with others will contribute to the healing process.

 Once again, we can’t make someone share their grief with others.
 But we can tell them about the importance of mourning and encourage them to find people with whom they feel comfortable and safe sharing their grief.

 A book that I have found very helpful in understanding grief is Counseling Skills for Companioning the Mourner, by Alan Wolfelt.
 It offers an introduction to grief theory, but also offers some really practical guidance for how to care for someone who is grieving.

 What I especially like about this book is that it is written for people like you and me.
 Wolfelt believes that we don’t have to have professional training in order to be good caregivers.
 Everything he suggests is something that is within our capacity to be able do.

 Are you interested in furthering your education in ministry?

 Acadia Divinity College’s Master of Arts degree is designed to equip you for non-ordained leadership roles in church and society.
 This program contains foundational study in Biblical studies, Christian thought, a broad introduction to ministry, and an opportunity to specialize in an area of ministry interest, such as Next Generation Ministry or Pastoral Care and Counselling.

 Read more from Dr. Dorothy Hunse in the Winter 2021 issue of ADC Today as she unpacks sharing and embracing our grief, specifically as it relates to the effects of the Covid-19 pandemic.

-If you’d like more ideas on how to equip your youth ministry team to walk with students through grief and loss you should join us for a webinar with some of the experts from Acadia Divinity College.
-Register now at this link.
+If you’d like more ideas on how to equip your youth ministry team to walk with students through grief and loss you should watch the on-demand webinar with some of the experts from Acadia Divinity College.
+Find that here.